 Brownies With Allulose

 Making deep dish keto brownies with allulose really improves the flavor.
-There’s no cooling effect or aftertaste and the chocolate flavor really comes through.
-Allulose is not as sweet as some of the other alternative sweeteners, so it takes a full cup — actually, more than a cup if you happen to have powdered allulose.
-So far I’ve been using regular granulated allulose and grinding it into a powder using a coffee grinder designated for tasks like that.
-If you don’t have a grinder, you could use a food processor a Nutribullet.
+There's no cooling effect or aftertaste and the chocolate flavor really comes through.
+Allulose is not as sweet as some of the other alternative sweeteners, so it takes a full cup -- actually, more than a cup if you happen to have powdered allulose.
+So far I've been using regular granulated allulose and grinding it into a powder using a coffee grinder designated for tasks like that.
+If you don't have a grinder, you could use a food processor or a Nutribullet.
 If you do have the kind that comes powdered, make sure to weigh rather than use volume.

 Loaf Pan Deep Dish Keto Brownies